simagyari/simagyari.github.io/pyqgistutorial/tutorialone.md

 ![Image of the Toolbar route to the Console](images/t1_console.png "Open the Console from the Toolbar")

 *In the Console, you can run Python commands, while in the Editor, you can create .py files to save those commands or a combination of them.
 It works like a generic text editor and terminal combination you can find in any IDE.
-You can pop up the Console using the keyboard shortcut `Ctrl + Alt + P` too.*
+You can pop up the Console using the keyboard shortcut `Ctrl+Alt+P` too.*

 When you open the Console and Editor, there is a block of code automatically run: